 - Order over the phone with a credit card

-It is important that you select the correct item (DIRECT Journal – NOT Greece Blue Book) and indicate your shipping address.
+It is important that you select the correct item (do NOT buy Blue Book) and indicate your shipping address.
 If you need expedited shipping (2-3 business days or less), call BelJean directly rather than placing your order online.
 Students who prefer picking their program workbook at BelJean do so during normal store hours at the following address:

 163 E Broad St

 DIRECT Greece offers workshops on leadership and personal development.
 One of the first workshops you will participate in is examining your “signature strengths.”
 All students must complete this assessment before departure.

 Instructions on completing the exercise are here.
 Each student has a unique access code which can be found here.
 If you do not see your name on the list of access codes, please email info@LeadAbroad.com to request your code.

 Applications are posted in your portal under Optional Forms.
 DUE DATE: April 1!